HeleneRebelo/Recommender-Systems/README.md

 5. We saved the three resulting recommendation datasets and exported them to our streamlit app which you can see below and in the presentation.

    ![WBSFLIX](https://github.com/HeleneRebelo/Recommender-Systems/blob/main/docs/wbsflix_image.png)

+### This project was made possible by the collaborative efforts of our team:
+Me, Dante Lertora and [Sweta Bhattarai](https://github.com/SwetaBhattarai)